cirosantilli/networking-cheat/mail.md

 To receive and send email from a domain you own, you can:

 - set up an email server.
 You will have to keep it running and manage it.
-- some registrars such as Godaddy provide an email forwarding service.
+- some registrars such as GoDaddy provide an email forwarding service.
 This may be a simple solution if you do not expect very high reliability.

-Gmail does not allow you to redirect a message as: me@gmail.com -> a@godaddy.com -> me.gmail.com: try with a different email address.
+Gmail does not allow you to redirect a message as: `me@gmail.com` -> `a@godaddy.com` -> `me.gmail.com:` try with a different email address.

 ## MTA